 10. Competitive or industry trends that may impact future profitability

 Predicting and understanding the possibility for future profits is the most important factor for a buyer.
-As a seller, it is more likely that you will obtain the right price if you can demonstrate the potential for future profitability by having a well-developed business strategy and through financial performance showing strong and steady growth. statements.
+As a seller, it is more likely that you will obtain the right price if you can demonstrate the potential for future profitability by having a well-developed business strategy and financial performance showing strong and steady growth.

 To understand the inherent value of a business, a proper assessment of these and other factors will be necessary.
-While it may be surprising when a business is valued lower than expected, learning this information early enough will offer important tools and opportunities to make important changes to prepare for succession create the business value you desire..
+While it may be surprising when a business is valued lower than expected, learning this information early enough will offer important tools and opportunities to make important changes to create the business value you desire.

-Ascend Business Partners can helps business owners understand the value of their business today, and to identify the “value gap” which represents the difference between what their business is actually worth and what they need it to be worth.their options and inform a detailed exploration of available options
+Ascend Business Partners helps business owners understand the value of their business today, and to identify the “value gap” which represents the difference between what their business is actually worth and what they need it to be worth.

 For insights into the factors affecting the value of your business, use our free online business value attractiveness assessment tool which you can find at here, or Contact us today to help us help you get the best value for your business!